What is mindfulness? What can we learn from Buddha’s mindfulness to live a better modern day, practical life?

 When you are present in each moment, you are relieved.
 Neither are you thinking about the past — which does not exist — nor the future — which is not yet there.

-You are naturally at peace because you fulfill what is expected out of you in that moment without burdening your mind and heart with all the unwanted thoughts.
+You are naturally at peace because you fulfill what is expected out of you at that moment without burdening your mind and heart with all the unwanted thoughts.
 You see a deeper reality.

 This Huffington post rightly said mindfulness isn’t about being happy all the time.
 It’s about acceptance of the moment we’re in and feeling whatever we feel without trying to resist or control it.